-College Application Procedures for Christian Academy of Louisville
+College Application Procedures for Christian Academy of Indiana

-- 1. Obtain a college application from the college; the most popular avenue is through the college website. - 2.
+- 1. Obtain a college application from one of the following places: - Call or write the college and ask them to send you one (phone numbers are in the counselor's office) - The internet - The Counselor's office has many college applications - 2.
+Fill out the application with a black pen or type it.
+Neatness counts.
+Don't bend or fold! - 3.
 Look for deadlines.
-In some cases, you may need to ask individual schools about early decision or early action. - 3.
+In some cases, you may need to ask individual schools about early decision or early action. - 4.
 If you need teacher references, ask them two weeks in advance.
 Talk to your counselor, before you ask a teacher.
 Give them a date when it needs to be turned into the counselor.
-Do not ask them to give you the recommendation unless it is given to you in a sealed envelope Use Naviance to make your request. - 4.
-Give recommendation information forms (from senior counselor's packet) to your counselor before requesting a recommendation through Naviance.
-Your counselor needs two weeks to write a recommendation.
-All seniors/parents are required to complete these forms and they are due by Sept.
-15 of your senior year. - 5.
+Do not ask them to give you the recommendation unless it is given to you in a sealed envelope. - 5.
+Give recommendation information forms (from senior counselor's packet) to your counselor before asking them to write you a recommendation.
+Your counselor needs two weeks to write a recommendation. - 6.
 If needed, write essays.
 Ask your English teacher to check for errors.
-Give it to them at least a week or two in order to have time to make corrections. - 6.
-If you have applied online you must tell your counselor through Naviance.
-Usually the online application requires you to print off a counselor's form to mail with the transcript. - 7.
+Give it to them at least a week or two in order to have time to make corrections. - 7.
+Write check for deposit.
+Staple it to the front of the application. - 8.
+Once you have everything together, turn it into your counselor in a large envelope.
+The envelope should be addressed to the college admissions office.
+It should be given to the counselor no later than one week before the deadline.
+We will supply postage. - 9.
+If you have applied online you must tell your counselor.
+Usually the online application requires you to print off a counselor's form to mail with the transcript. - 10.
+If complete, we will fill out the counselor's section and add an official transcript.
+If it is not complete, it will be returned to you.
+An official transcript is sealed and sent by the school, not given to the student.
+The transcript has all of your SAT and ACT test scores and your current GPA.
+We also include our school profile. - 11.
 Many schools will ask for an updated transcript after the first semester of your senior year.
 We also will send a final transcript after graduation.